 - Write better CSS: the state of how to work with CSS is changing because of modern frameworks and CSS-in-JS, but it's important you learn about CSS Architecture like BEM (or OOCSS) and CSS Preprocessors (such as Sass and PostCSS).
 You´ll still use them for building simple websites.

 - CSS Frameworks: Creating a responsive design from scratch for every project can be time-consuming.
 For this reason and because it's always important having good documentation about the code, CSS frameworks help us a lot.
-My suggestion is to play with Bootstrap, Material UI and Bulma frameworks.
+My suggestion is to play with Tailwind CSS, Bootstrap and Material UI frameworks.
 Just have fun building amazing interfaces and share them in your Github 👌.

 At this point, there are many things to learn and my advice is: stay calm.
 I know you want to learn everything quickly, but keep enjoying the journey. :)